 At Supportability, we offer a wide range of disability support to children, young people and adults.
-The skills and knowledge that we have developed over the lifetime of the organisation enables us especially to provide support for those with ‘complex’ disabilities that include a combination of learning and or physical disabilities or a combination of both.
+The skills and knowledge that we have developed over the lifetime of the organisation enables us to provide support for those with ‘complex’ disabilities.
+This includes a combination of learning and or physical disabilities or a combination of both.

-Our support plans are created to respond to the individual needs of each of our service-users and recognises the fact that the support that we provide will vary depending on the needs of the individual.
+Our support plans are created to respond to the individual needs of each of our service-users.
+Our plans are tailored, recognising the fact that the support that we provide will vary depending on the needs of the individual.

 Whilst we started as an organisation that provided support specifically to people with Cerebral Palsy, over the years this has changed as we widened our remit to supporting those people with complex Physical and or Learning disabilities.

 A learning disability affects the way a person learns new things in any area of life, not just during a person’s time at school.

 A learning disability affects the way a person understands information and how they communicate.
 Around 1.5m people in the UK have a learning disability, which means that they can have difficulty:

 - learning new skills;

 It is thought that up to 350,000 people have severe learning disabilities.
 This figure is increasing and is linked to improved medical knowledge and interventions.
 We are seeing people with much more complex learning and physical disabilities reaching adulthood and as a provider of services we have had to ensure that we have adapted to meet the needs of people with significant levels of need.